+Note on ICS that are no longer applicable:

+Note that the following Irish Coding Standards are no longer applicable in 10th Edition ICD-10-AM/ACHI/ACS

+ICS 0053 Robotic Assisted Intervention 38

+ICS 0224 Palliative Care 46

+ICS 10X0 A(H1N1) influenza (Swine Flu) 53

+ICS 1510 Pregnancy with Abortive outcome

+5

-Note that the following Irish Coding Standards are no longer applicable in 10th Edition ICD-10-AM/ACHI/ACS ICS 10X0 A(H1N1) influenza (Swine Flu) 44 Note that the following Irish Coding Standards are no longer applicable in 8th Edition ICD-10-AM/ACHI/ACS ICS 0104 Viral Hepatitis ICS 1204 Plastic Surgery 46 ICS 15X0 Principal Diagnosis Selection for Obstetric Cases Note the following Irish Coding Standards that are no longer applicable in 6th Edition ICD-10-AM/ACHI/ACS ICS 1511 ICS 1611 Newborns Admitted For Observation with No Condition Found53
+Note that the following Irish Coding Standards are no longer applicable in 8th Edition ICD-10-AM/ACHI/ACS

+ICS 0104 Viral Hepatitis 39

+ICS 1204 Plastic Surgery 56

+ICS 15X0 Principal Diagnosis Selection for Obstetric Cases 59

+Note the following Irish Coding Standards that are no longer applicable in 6th Edition ICD-10-AM/ACHI/ACS

+Procedures Normally Not Coded

+Avian Influenza

+Termination of Pregnancy

+Newborns Admitted For Observation with No Condition Found 63

+Severe Acute Respiratory Syndrome

-Irish Coding Standards (ICS) Preface to Version 1.3 2020
+Irish Coding Standards (ICS) Preface to Version 1 2021

-The Irish Coding Standards (ICS) Version 1.3 2020 provides guidelines for the collection of HIPE data for all discharges from January 1 $^{\rm st}$ 2020 using the HIPE Portal software and is to be used in conjunction with 10 $^{\rm th}$ Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
-HIPE data was collected using 8 $^{\rm th}$ Edition ICD-10-AM/ACHI/ACS from January 2015 until 31 $^{\rm st}$ December 2019.

-All discharges coded in HIPE on or after the 1^{st} January 2020 are coded using ICD-10-AM/ACHI/ACS 10^{th} Edition1.
+The Irish Coding Standards (ICS) Version 1 2021 provides guidelines for the collection of HIPE data for all discharges from January 1st 2021 or as specified using the HIPE Portal software and is to be used in conjunction with 10th Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
+HIPE data was collected using 8th Edition ICD-10-AM/ACHI/ACS from January 2015 until 31st December 2019.
+All discharges coded in HIPE on or after the 1st January 2020 are coded using ICD-10-AM/ACHI/ACS 10th Edition.

 Please see Appendix A for a listing of the changes in each version of the ICS from Version 2.0 to date.
-Within the standards where there is a change related to 10th Edition these standards have been marked with a symbol: This is in line with previous updates to the ICS classification whereby for changes to Irish Coding Standards related to 8th Edition ICD-10-AM/ACHI/ACS the symbol 4 is used.
-Where there was a change related to 6th edition ICD-10-AM/ACHI/ACS the symbol 4 has been used.
+Within the standards where there is a change related to 10th Edition these standards have been marked with a symbol:

+standards have been marked with a symbol: This is in line with previous updates to the ICS classification whereby for changes to Irish Coding Standards related to 8th Edition ICD-10-AM/ACHI/ACS the symbol 8 is used.
+Where there was a change related to 6th edition ICD-10-AM/ACHI/ACS the symbol 6 has been used.